Git-Leon/Leon-Hunter-Public-Portfolio/index.md

 <div class="pagebreak"> </div>

 ### Vice President Software Engineer
-#### Card Transaction History API Modernization
-**JPMorgan Chase, Consumer & Community Banking; Wilmington, DE.**
+#### JPMorgan Chase, Consumer & Community Banking; Wilmington, DE.
 **June 2023 – July 2024**

-- Led and performed the majority of the full-stack rewrite of a high-traffic credit card transaction history REST API, migrating from a legacy Java 11 / Spring Boot 2 codebase to a modern Java 17 / Spring Boot 3 architecture.
+- Led and performed the majority of the full-stack rewrite of a high-traffic card transaction history REST API, migrating from a legacy Java 11 / Spring Boot 2 codebase to a modern Java 17 / Spring Boot 3 architecture.
 - Rewrote both the shared common library (used across multiple card services) and the primary transaction history API that depends on it.
 - Upgraded the API contract from v3 to v4 using OpenAPI 3.0 code generation, replacing legacy Swagger 2 annotations with modern OpenAPI specifications.
-- Migrated the servlet layer from `javax` to `jakarta` namespaces as part of the Spring Boot 3 upgrade.
+- Migrated the servlet layer from javax to jakarta namespaces as part of the Spring Boot 3 upgrade.
 - Replaced legacy Hystrix circuit breakers with Resilience4j for improved fault tolerance and configurability.
 - Introduced dynamic runtime configuration to toggle feature flags and routing behavior without redeployment.
 - Implemented bidirectional contract testing using PactFlow to ensure API compatibility across consumer and provider services.